ahbarnett/multilingual-julia/README.md

 # multilingual-julia

-Minimally complete examples of interfacing between Julia and low-level languages, including the uncommon case of _Fortran calling Julia_.
+Minimally complete examples of interfacing between Julia and low-level languages, including the uncommon and undocumented case of _Fortran calling Julia_.
-Taken from Julia docs, StackOverflow, etc, by Alex Barnett.
+Interoperability between languages is essential if Julia is to integrate with scientific codebases in Fortran and C. One cannot always assume that Julia will be the top-level/driver environment.
+Libraries written in Julia should be able to be called by Fortran/C users.
+This motivates this simple set of tutorial examples.
+Please help by expanding it.

+The focus is:
+* calling user-written Julia functions from C/Fortran
+* passing arrays (their allocation being on the C/Fortran side)
+* using multithreading

-Tested in a linux environment only (Ubuntu 16.04 LTS plus GCC9, Julia 1.5.2).
+They are tested in a linux environment only (Ubuntu 16.04 LTS plus GCC9, Julia 1.5.2).

+Thanks to: Julia docs, StackOverflow, Julia Discourse, especially to Steven G Johnson.

 ### Contents